prabhnoor0212/Empathy-in-Mental-Health-Support/README.md

 # A Computational Approach to Understanding Empathy Expressed in Text-Based Mental Health Support

-This repository is my attempt to reproduce the major results of the paper: [A Computational Approach to Understanding Empathy Expressed in Text-Based Mental Health Support](https://arxiv.org/pdf/2009.08441v1.pdf).
+This repository is my attempt to reproduce the major results of the paper: [A Computational Approach to Understanding Empathy Expressed in Text-Based Mental Health Support](https://arxiv.org/pdf/2009.08441v1.pdf) and trying to improve them.

 ## Objective